antonkratz/genome-research-edgeR-DESeq2/readme.md

 R CMD BATCH Rscripts/edgeR.bmemb_vs_bcyto.R Rdump/edgeR.bmemb_vs_bcyto.Rout
 ```

-...okay now I have the results.
 Add columns with gene symbol and representative cluster.
 The idea is to sort the original sheet, sort the results file, and add the two columns.

 ```